erik-tortarod/Pet-finder/README.md

   **Developed as part of Aircury's Summer of Code**

-  Special thanks to Aircury for providing this amazing opportunity to contribute to the open-source community and work on meaningful projects that help reunite lost pets with their families.
+  Special thanks to Aircury SL for providing this amazing opportunity to contribute to the open-source community and work on meaningful projects that help reunite lost pets with their families.
 </div>